Share

 - Professional, C. C. medical. (n.d.-b).
 Chlamydia: Causes, symptoms, treatment & prevention.
 Cleveland Clinic. https://my.clevelandclinic.org/health/diseases/4023-chlamydia

-- Chlamydia Statistics.
+- Chlamydia statistics.
 Centers for Disease Control and Prevention. https://www.cdc.gov/std/chlamydia/stats.htm.
-Accessed October 24, 2023.
+Accessed June 1, 2026.

 - Mayo Foundation for Medical Education and Research.
 (2023b, April 14).
 Gonorrhea.
 Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/gonorrhea/symptoms-causes/syc-20351774